Medifly is coming.

 In the Hamburg Metropolitan Region, Airbus and Lufthansa Technik, Hamburg Airport, more than 300 small and medium-sized enterprises, as well as a variety of scientific and technological institutions cover the complete life cycle of an aircraft.

-With some 35 subsidiaries and affiliates, the Lufthansa Technik Group is one of the leading providers of technical aircraft services in the world.
-Certified internationally as maintenance, production and design organization, the company has a workforce of more than 25,000 employees.
-Lufthansa Technik’s portfolio covers the entire range of services for commercial and VIP/special mission aircraft.
+The Lufthansa Technik Group is one of the leading providers of technical aircraft services in the world.
+Certified internationally as maintenance, production and design organization, the company employs more than 22,000 people in dozens of locations around the globe.
+Lufthansa Technik offers the full range of services for commercial, VIP and special mission aircraft.
 The portfolio includes maintenance, repair, overhaul and modification of airframes, engines, components and landing gears, as well as the manufacture of innovative cabin products and digital fleet support.